Of all the marketing disciplines, I find advertising to be the most misunderstood.

 Advertising lacks credibility (Rule #1) and there's just too much of it.

 Consumers are relying on third-party recommendations like never before.
 Social media has fueled the decline of traditional advertising even further.
-Buying decisions are being made based on suggestions from Facebook friends.
+Buying decisions are being made based on suggestions from Facebook friends and recomendations on sites like Yelp.
 That's a major shift!

 Rule #8: Advertising is not an investment